 After your introduction, list your work experience.
 On a chronological resume, list your most recent job first, and then work backward.
 You can use your second page to continue your work experience section if necessary, but make sure the listed experience is still relevant to the role you’re applying for.

 Your resume’s skills section should also appear on your first page.

 2. List additional information on the second page of your resume

 Since you’re using a two-page resume, it’s likely you have a lot of relevant work experience, which means that your resume’s education section is less important.
 You can safely put your education section on the second page of your resume, along with your qualifications or certifications section.

 If you have a relevant degree or qualification you want to highlight on your first page, include it in your resume introduction to make sure the hiring manager sees it.

 If you opt for a two-page resume, be sure to fill both pages.
-A 1.5 page resume (where the second page is only half-filled) isn’t acceptable, because the empty space looks like you struggled to come up with any more relevant information about yourself.
+A 1.5 page resume (where the second page is only half-filled) should be avoided, because the empty space makes it look like you ran out of relevant information.

 Also consider adding extracurricular activities and relevant coursework to your resume if they tie into the job you want.
-Such details illuminate your character, and gives an edge over someone who only lists work-related information.
+Do some research on the company to find out if they promote individuality and diversity in the workplace.
+If so, including details that illuminate your unique perspective could give you an edge over someone who only lists work-related information.

-If you need to print off a physical copy of your two-page resume, then we have a few tips to make it look professional.
+If you need to print off a physical copy of your two-page resume, follow these tips to make it look professional:

 Use two pieces of paper: Instead of printing your resume out double sided on a single piece of paper, print it onto two separate pages.
 If you give a hiring manager a double-sided resume, they might not realize there’s a second page.